Jean-Francois-C/SAP-Security-Audit/README.md

 > Finally use CG3Z to replace your malicious script (or binary) by the legitimate one.
 ```
 ```
-[Technique 4] Execute any OS commands on the server hosting the SAP application/instance using the transaction(s) SE38 or « SE38 + SA38 » or « SE38 + SM36 » or « SE38 + SM37 »
+[Privesc technique 4] Execute any OS commands on the server hosting the SAP application/instance using the transaction(s) SE38 or « SE38 + SA38 » or « SE38 + SM36 » or « SE38 + SM37 »
    > Go to SE38 (ABAP editor - create/edit/run ABAP program)
    > Create a new ABAP program (but you will need a developer key if you don't have a "developer" account)
    > Then execute it using either: